Consumer Spending Indicators

 Buying based on self-identity and social image

 In today's society, self-identity and social image are considered critical in defining beauty standards.
 Consumers tend to show high interest in fashion and dressing up so as to define their identities.
 The choice of fashion is decided based on skin color, hair length, and color, height, most of which can be attributed to the standards defined by society over time.
 Consumers believe that clothing mirrors their self as well as social identity, their beliefs, and values.
-Fashion trends are generally driven by such social factors and demographics.
+Fashion trends are generally driven by social factors and demographics.
 Mostly young generation resonates with particular social groups and follows the trends set by these groups in creating an identity for themselves.
 They are of the view that the clothes they buy talk a lot about themselves and their opinions.
 Consumers also tend to buy clothes not for their quality but as per the seasonal trends.
 Nowadays, consumers believe in fast fashion and like to change their fashion outfits on a quicker basis.

 On the online shopping front, customers preferred these because of the convenience offered of purchasing easily through mobile.
 In 2018, the online clothing market in the United Kingdom had a share of 24 % of the entire clothing sales (The Telegraph, 2019).
 Also, discounts given on e-commerce were big drivers in influencing purchasing decisions through these online platforms.
 However, websites providing hassle-free delivery like Amazon, and those provide good details on the product like closer looks, appropriate colors, better user interface were preferred by consumers while buying online.
 Thus fashion retailers providing an integrated experience to consumers are a winner in the e-commerce segment.
 Consumers use online shopping platforms, which provide an integrated experience, including that of offline.
 Many also indulge via buying online and in-store pick up for clothing.
 They also get easily influenced through online shopping owing to the huge discounts offered, the range of brands available at one platform as well as much more information than offline shops.